Scientific Name

 Description

 Cirsium rivulare 'Trevor's Blue Wonder' is a perennial plant with upright leafy stems that grow up to 4 feet (1.2 m) tall.
 It is not truly blue.
 In fact, it has light purple flowers during late spring and early summer.
-This clump-forming thistle-like plant has divided spineless foliage, which forms rosettes at the base of the upright stems.
+This clump-forming, thistle-like plant has divided, spineless foliage that forms rosettes at the base of upright stems.

 The seeds of Cirsium can be sown in either autumn or after the last frost of spring.
 They should be sown at a depth of 0.12 inches (3 mm).
-If grown indoors first, Cirsium takes about 2 to 3 weeks to germinate at a temperature of 70 to 75 degrees Fahrenheit (21 to 24 degrees Celsius).
-The seedlings should be planted outdoors in early spring when it is still possible to get a frost with a spacing of about 2 feet (60 cm).
+If grown indoors first, Cirsium takes about 2 to 3 weeks to germinate at 70 to 75 degrees Fahrenheit (21 to 24 degrees Celsius).
+The seedlings should be planted outdoors in early spring, when frost is still possible, with a spacing of about 2 feet (60 cm).

-Cirisium thrives in full sun and poor, average, or reach soil that is moist but well-drained.
+Cirsium thrives in full sun and poor, average, or rich soil that is moist but well-drained.
 Plants require little care, but deadheading limits their tendency to self-sow.
 They generally self-sow only in moderation, and unlike weedy thistles, the seedlings are easy to pull up.
 Use Thistles in mixed beds, herb gardens, or meadow-like plantings.

 See more at How to Grow and Care for Thistles (Cirsium).